HL7/VhDir/pages/_includes/intro.md

 The list of Validated Healthcare Directory Profiles is shown below.
 Each profile defines the minimum mandatory elements, extensions and terminology requirements that **MUST** be present.
 For each profile requirements and guidance are given in a simple narrative summary.
 A formal hierarchical table that presents a [logical view] of the content in both a differential and snapshot view is also provided along with references to appropriate terminologies and examples.
 In addition each profile has a "Quick Start" section which is intended as an implementer friendly overview of the required search and read operations.

 {% include list-simple-profiles.xhtml %}
-US Core adopts the [Vitals Signs Profile](us-core-vitalsigns.html) from FHIR Core.

 *Note on Searches based on a date or date range:*

 - Allergies, Immunizations, Medications, Problems and Health Concerns, UDI, Smoking Status do not require a date range search since a system should return all relevant resources.
 - Vital Signs, Laboratory Results, Goals, Procedures, and Assessment and Plan of Treatment include date range search requirements in the Quick Start section on the profile page.

-See [2015 Edition Common Clinical Data Set] for a mapping to the CCDS.

 ## Validated Healthcare Directory Conformance Requirements